NTD TV Live

 At a time when our nation is portrayed as increasingly polarized, media often ignore viewpoints and stories that are worthy of attention.
 American Thought Leaders, hosted by The Epoch Times Senior Editor Jan Jekielek, features in-depth discussions with some of America’s most influential thought leaders on pertinent issues facing our nation today.

-Views expressed in this video are opinions of the host and the guest, and do not necessarily reflect the views of The Epoch Times.
+Views expressed in this video are the opinions of the host and the guest and do not necessarily reflect the views of The Epoch Times.

 Journey to the West(Voice-Over-Painting)